ShaoPengyang/ISG-CD/README.md

 **2. KSCD.**

 KSCD and KaNCD both adopts the matrix factorization techniques.
 The only difference between KSCD and KaNCD is the diagnositic layer that maps student/exercise representations to predicted response logs.
-Therefore, we do not include them in our submission.
+As we already includes KaNCD, we do not include KSCD in our initial submission.

 We agree with reviewers that adding KSCD would be better.
 During the rebuttal process, we will add it as a baseline.

-The interaction layer of KSCD has several steps.
+Note that, the interaction layer of KSCD has several steps.
 First, in a batch, KSCD has students' comprehension degrees (shape: batch size * concept number) and exercise difficulty (shape: batch size * concept number), concept embeddings (shape: concept number * embedding size).
 Second, by repeating these matrices, KSCD obtains three matrices (batch size * concept number * concept number, batch size * concept number * concept number, batch size * concept number * embedding size).
 Third, KSCD uses torch.cat to concatenate these matrices (batch size * concept number * concept number+embedding size), and combine all these representations.
 Finally, KSCD reduces the 2-th dimension from (concept number+embedding size) to 1.

 However, we find that matrix with the shape of batch size * concept number * concept number is too large to calculate on Junyi dataset.
 To avoid this, we propose another solution, which can achieve similar performance on other datasets but saves memory.
 We choose to sum concept embeddings (shape: concept number * embedding size) to a vector (length: embedding size).
 Then, we repeat it to a matrix (shape: batch size * embedding size).
 After that, we concatenate two matrices (shape: batch size * embedding size, shape: batch size * concept number).
 Also, the dimension reduction process is changed to (concept number+embedding size -> concept number).
 Other operations are the same as KSCD.
 We also release this KSCD-variant in junyi-graph/CD/models.py.

 **3. SCD.**